FAQ

 12) Are sessions confidential?

-I do not disclose information without your written permission.
-However, there are number of exceptions to this rule:
+Confidentiality is a top priority in our practice.
+We do not disclose any information without your written permission.
+However, it is important to note that there are certain exceptions to this rule:

-• Suspected child abuse or dependent adult or elder abuse.
-The law requires me to report this to the appropriate authorities.
+• In cases of suspected child abuse, dependent adult abuse, or elder abuse, we are legally required to report the situation to the appropriate authorities.

 13) Can you elaborate on your virtual sessions?